Kevinpgalligan/KevingalWebsite/pages/blog/potter-puzzle.md

 ![Example version]({{ url_for('static', filename='img/potter-puzzle/solve-1.png') }})

-Let's try using a dumb brute force search, i.e. taking the bottles one at a time and trying all of their possible contents.
+Let's take the bottles one at a time and try all of their possible contents.
+This is known as the brute-force approach.

-The first bottle, for example, can't contain the move-forward potion because of constraint #3 (see above).
+The first bottle, for example, can't contain the move-forward potion because of constraint #3 that we mentioned above.
 Neither can it contain a harmless potion, due to constraint #2 -- it would be impossible for there to be a poison potion to its left.
 That leaves us with a poison potion and the move-backward potion as possible contents.
 We try both of these.

-(Note: in the pictures that follow, green potions = poison, orange = harmless, blue = move-backward, purple = move-forward).
+Note: in the pictures that follow, green potions = poison, orange = harmless, blue = move-backward, purple = move-forward.

 ![Example with first potion filled in]({{ url_for('static', filename='img/potter-puzzle/solve-2.png') }})